-This iconic Mexican condiment, along with pickled red onions and pickled peppers, are the perfect Mexican vegetables to pickle.
+This iconic Mexican condiment, along with pickled red onions, and pickled peppers, are the perfect Mexican vegetables to pickle and serve alongside your favorite Mexican recipes.

 Here are the “must have” ingredients to make this pickled carrots recipe.
 For the full list of ingredients, reference the recipe card below.